reverland/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

    :align: right
    :target: scripts/exercice_9.py

-Let's annotate some interesting point using the annotate command.
-We chose then 2pi/3 angle and we want to annotate both the sine and the cosine.
+Let's annotate some interesting points using the annotate command.
+We chose the 2π/3 value and we want to annotate both the sine and the cosine.
 We'll first draw a marker on the curve as well as a straight dotted line.
 Then, we'll use the annotate command to display some text with an arrow.